Le conditionnel: the Conditional in French

 - Examples:

-- Le maître aurait interrogé l’écolière. → Il l’aurait interrogée.The teacher would have asked the student. (female)
+Le maître aurait interrogé l’écolière. → Il l’aurait interrogée.The teacher would have asked the student. (female) → He would have asked her. (direct object = feminine singular)

-- Le maître aurait interrogé les écoliers. → Il les aurait interrogés.The teacher would have asked the students. (males)
+Le maître aurait interrogé les écoliers. → Il les aurait interrogés.The teacher would have asked the students. (males) → He would have asked them. (direct object = masculine plural)

-- Le maître aurait interrogé les écolières. → Il les aurait interrogées.The teacher would have asked the students. (all female)
+Le maître aurait interrogé les écolières. → Il les aurait interrogées.The teacher would have asked the students. (all female) → He would have asked them. (direct object = feminine plural)

-- In the case of reflexive verbs (which always take être as their auxiliary in the conditionnel passé), the past participle generally agrees with the subject.
+- the past participle also has to agree when a verb is reflexive (reflexive verbs always take être in the passé composé).
+In most cases, the participle agrees with the subject.

 - Example: